 The gist of it is: Google is renaming Google My Business to Google Business Profile.
-This change won’t officially happen until sometime in 2022.
 Google said they’re making this change to “keep things simple.”

 And it really is pretty simple.
 There won’t be much impact on your business and the way you manage your listings—unless you’ve been using the Google My Business dashboard.

 The Google My Business dashboard will be transitioned to support businesses with multiple listings, and Google would like businesses to manage their Business Profile directly from Search or Maps.

 “The existing Google My Business web experience will transition to primarily support larger businesses with multiple locations, and will be renamed ‘Business Profile Manager.’
 We’ll share more details on these changes in the months ahead.” – Google

 To manage your listing from Google Search, all you have to do is search for your business.
 You should see a menu above search results (as long as you’re logged in to the account you use to manage your Business Profile) that gives you options to edit or update your Profile.
 From there, you can make direct changes to your listing, including updating business information, creating Google Posts, adding images, and more.

 Get more details on how to manage your listing on Google Search.